gmhuili/CarND-LaneLines-P1/README.md

 We should also consider expressing lines as second degree polynomials or more for examples such as the challenge video.

-In the future, I also plan to use deep learning to identify lanes and compare those results against what I obtained with a pure computer vision approach.

-All code is available on [Github](https://github.com/kenshiro-o/CarND-LaneLines-P1).
+All code is available on [Github](https://github.com/gmhuili/CarND-LaneLines-P1).